imagment/Silver-On-Dev-/game-info.md

 ### Vectors

-This section covers the Vec2 and Vec3 classes, which represent 2D and 3D vectors, respectively. <br>
+This section covers the Vec2 and Vec3 classes, respectively, representing 2D and 3D vectors. <br>
 These classes provide basic vector arithmetic operations and predefined directional vectors for 3D space <br>
 <br>
 Class: Vec2 <br>